How to Trade

 What is a Bear Trap or a Bull Trap?

 Quite often, the trap is a result of buyers or sellers, respectively, failing to support the new (false) trend.
-In this case, identification is easy – simply seek confirmation in volume.
+In this case, identification is easy – simply seek confirmation in volumeThe amount of total trades in an asset or market during a specified time period.
+It is sometimes als....
 A trend only becomes a trend when the consensus favours it.
 Another way is if a divergence on the MACD persists beyond the realm of good taste.

 Identifying the trap candle